 Why are alkali metals not found in nature ?

 Sodium, cesium, lithium, francium, potassium, rubidium all together comprises of alkali metals. they consist of only one electron on its valence shell, which gets loosed easily due to their low ionizing energies.
 Alkali metals are not found naturally in their elemental state and also they are highly reactive.

-Mention the oxidation state of Na in Na2O2.
+Find out the oxidation state of sodium in Na2O2.